MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/sql-authentication-methods.md

-description: This article describes how to authenticate to SQL Server external tables in Azure Data Explorer. ms.reviewer: urishapira ms.topic: reference ms.date: 06/15/2023
+description: This article describes how to authenticate to SQL Server external tables in Azure Data Explorer. ms.reviewer: urishapira ms.topic: reference ms.date: 06/18/2023
 ---
 # SQL Server external table authentication methods

-One way to interact with SQL Server databases from Azure Data Explorer is to [create an external table](../../management/external-sql-tables.md).
-The connection string provided upon creation of the external table defines the resource to access and its authentication information.
+The connection string provided upon creation of an [external table](../../management/external-sql-tables.md) defines the resource to access and its authentication information.
 The following authentication methods are supported:

 * [Azure AD-integrated authentication](#azure-ad-integrated-authentication)
 * [Managed identity](#managed-identity)